Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

 Full disclosure: Marty and I were guests of The Highland Lakes of Burnet County Tourism Board for this trip.
 As always, the opinions expressed here are completely our own and are unbiased based on our experience during the trip.

 A Weekend in the Highland Lakes of Texas

 When to Visit the Highland Lakes of Texas

-It doesn’t matter the season, the Highland Lakes of Burnet County has something to offer!
+The season doesn’t matter; the Highland Lakes of Burnet County have something to offer!

 When planning your journey to the Highland Lakes of Texas, be sure and keep the weather in mind.
 I mean, this is Texas.

 Our summers are hot and sticky, making it perfect for water activities, while our winters are generally mild; Texas can also get down to freezing or below in the winter, so always check the weather.